 Ecclesiastes 11:2 NLT

-As an asset class, managed futures programs generally have little correlation with traditional investments like stocks and bonds.
-When you understand what Managed Futures are and how Commodity Trading Advisors use the futures markets, this makes intuitive sense.
+As an asset class, Managed Futures programs generally have little correlation with traditional investments like stocks and bonds.
+When you understand what Managed Futures are and how Commodity Trading Advisors (CTAs) use the futures markets, this makes intuitive sense.
 For example, while a regular mild recession might cause stock prices to decline, they may have little to no effect on a CTA with a short position in sugar or coffee.
-Combining managed futures with traditional assets may improve the efficiency of your overall investment portfolio.
+Combining Managed Futures with traditional assets may improve the efficiency of your overall investment portfolio.
 Merely diversifying your money, however, does not guarantee success or profit.
 Each Managed Futures opportunity must be carefully evaluated in terms of risk.
 This is where our Investment Specialists provide a helpful service as they can explain the unique risks and strategies of individual opportunities.

 Portfolio Diversification Data

-This is a nice theory, but how does portfolio diversification look when you actually research the numbers?
-Thankfully, the numbers don’t lie.
-There is good research to show the historical benefits of including managed futures in an investment portfolio.
+How does portfolio diversification look when you actually research the numbers?
+Thankfully, the numbers support our philosophy here.
+There is good research to show the historical benefits of including Managed Futures in an investment portfolio.
 Click on the link below to see a collection of charts and graphs illustrating our point.

 Keep in mind, there is risk of loss no matter who is managing your money.
 Diversification is not a guarantee against loss.